 Planned Parenthood fights for the right to provide affordable, accessible health care including cancer screenings, HIV and AIDS prevention and more.

-Couples take control over their sexual health and well being through Planned Parenthood NYC, who provide pregnancy tests, educational materials, contraception and more.
+Couples take control over their sexual health and well being through Planned Parenthood of Greater New York, who provide pregnancy tests, educational materials, contraception and more.

 Lori and her husband open up about what it was like to share with others about the stage 4 breast cancer diagnostic.